Introduction

 The “meta” is the current state of affairs in the game with all of the given materials available today.
 In a practical sense, it’s the state of character optimization with all of the official published character options available.

 When a new source book is published, the meta changes.
 New options and rules changes can change the relative usefulness of pre-existing options.
-For example: new feats like Prodigy and Skill Expert made multiclassing into Rogue to get Expertise less appealing in the 2014 rules, presenting changes in the character optimization meta.
+For example: new feats like Prodigy and Skill Expert made multiclassing into Rogue to get Expertise less appealing in the 2014 rules, causing changes in the character optimization meta.

 Current State of the Meta